 Figure 7-17.
-Removing Suspension Lug (Single Reeved Model)
+Removing Suspension Lug (1/4 through 1 Ton Models)

-(2) On double reeved models, remove three hex socket head screws securing the two lock plates to block at top of frame and pull out locks.
-Remove suspension lug, using an extra thin 1-1/4" open end wrench to unscrew suspension bushing from block.
-Instructions for removing block from frame are given in Paragraph b.(2).
+(2) On 2 ton models, remove three hex socket head screws securing the two lock plates to block at top of frame and pull out locks.
+Remove suspension lug, using an extra thin 1-1 /4" open end wrench to unscrew suspension bushing from block.
+Instructions for removing block from frame are given in paragraph b.
+(2).

-Note: The suspension lug is not to be further disassembled, as nut securing suspension bolt and bushing to lug is permanently secured in place at the factory.
+NOTE: The suspension lug is not to be further disassembled, as nut securing suspension bolt and bushing to lug is permanently secured in place at the factory.
 Only the suspension lug assembly is available for replacement.

-(3) On triple reeved models lug bolt is removed in same manner as hook.
-See Paragraph 7-3.b.(3).
+(3) On 3 ton models lug bolt is removed in same manner as hook.
+See paragraph 7-3. b.
+(3).

+d.
+Reassembly.

-- d.
-Reassembly. - (1) Before assembly, all parts should be thoroughly cleaned and inspected to determine their serviceability.
-Replace parts that are excessively worn or damaged. - (2) Reassemble suspension hook or lug, chain guide, sprocket shaft and sprocket gear to frame following a reverse procedure of the disassembly steps listed in Paragraphs a thru c, above.
+- (1) Before assembly, all parts should be thoroughly cleaned and inspected to determine their serviceability.
+Replace parts that are excessively worn or damaged. - (2) Reassemble suspension hook or lug, chain guide, sprocket shaft and sprocket gear to frame following a reverse procedure of the disassembly steps listed in Paragraphs a through c, above.
 If ball bearing is to be reinstalled on sprocket be certain to position it so that the seal side of bearing faces out, away from sprocket.
 To help prevent oil seepage, apply sealant on O.D. of sprocket bearing and in seat for the ring gasket.